-Polaris Holding Company Limited's capital management policies and principles define the process by which the Company examines the risk profiles from both economic and regulatory capital viewpoints.
+PHC's capital management policies and principles define the process by which the Company examines the risk profiles from both economic and regulatory capital viewpoints.
 This ensures that the minimum levels of capital are maintained to meet the following circumstances:

-- i.
-Remain sufficient to support the Company's risk profile and outstanding commitments. - ii.
+- Remain sufficient to support the Company's risk profile and outstanding commitments. - ii.
 Capable of withstanding a severe economic downturn scenario. - iii.
 Remain consistent with the Company's strategic and operational goals whilst maintaining the Board of Directors' and shareholders' expectations.